RettaInGit/bookshelf/README.md

 # FUTURE IMPLEMENTATIONS

+- Use the checkbox to multi-select the pages to drag and drop
 - Pin favorite books
 - Check duplicate pages inside a book
 - Sort pages or books by name
 - Visualize only X pages if there are more than X in a book
 - Add settings in the settings page
-- Add image to pages